-‘Teen Mom 2’ Star Kailyn Lowry Says She’s Never Been Happier; Is Her New Girlfriend Responsible?
+‘Teen Mom 2’ Star Kailyn Lowry Says She’s Never Been Happier, Is Her New Girlfriend Responsible?

-Kailyn Lowry is reportedly happier than ever and her newfound peace may be the result of her new relationship with rumored girlfriend Dominique Potter.
+Kailyn Lowry is reportedly happier than ever, and her newfound peace may be the result of Kailyn’s new relationship with her rumored girlfriend, Dominique Potter.

 Although the Teen Mom 2 star and mother of three hasn’t yet confirmed her girlfriend’s identity, she and Dominique Potter have been spending tons of time with one another in recent months and have also done some traveling with her family.